justhuang/decal-proj/README.md

 ## 2 - (`Employee`)

 The restaurant has only one type of employee: **manager**.
+Employees are assigned orders automatically based on how many existing orders they already have.

 With a username and password, we can implement a **login** logic in our app to have one dashboard for the manager